Valencia Travel Guide

 Valencia © Turespaña

-Outdoors, it is hard to beat the golden beaches which fan out from the port along the coast, and the sprawling city offers plenty of green parks for strolling, cycling or simply lolling on a bench to get your breath back after indulging in the vibrancy of the city.
-Football is also a local passion, and fans should not miss the atmosphere at one of the carnival-like Valencia FC home matches.
+Outdoors, it is hard to beat the golden beaches which fan out from the port along the coast, and the sprawling city offers plenty of green parks for strolling, cycling or simply lolling on a bench to get your breath back after indulging in the vibrant life of the city.
+Football is a local passion, and fans should not miss the atmosphere at one of the carnival-like Valencia FC home matches.

 When night falls, dine on paella, which originated here, and then hit the town, because Valencia is renowned for its lively collection of bars and clubs.
-It may sound clichéd, but Valencia does indeed fit the bill as a holiday city that 'has it all'.

 Become our Valencia Travel Expert

 We are looking for contributors for our Valencia travel guide.
 If you are a local, a regular traveller to Valencia or a travel professional with time to contribute and answer occasional forum questions, please contact us.